sinanmohd/sds/README.md

-[suckless](https://suckless.org/) community. this is my collection of posix scripts for dmenu like programs. these scipts were initially made for dmenu with xorg in mind, now they work on both xorg and wayland using dmenu and wmenu respectively. these scripts might use [nerd fonts](https://www.nerdfonts.com/), make sure you've installed them for the best experience. you can find more info about them below.
+[suckless](https://suckless.org/) community. this is my collection of posix scripts for dmenu like programs. these scipts were initially made for dmenu with xorg in mind, now they work on both xorg and wayland using dmenu and wmenu respectively. these scripts might use font awesome, make sure you've installed them for the best experience. you can find more info about them below.

 ## dbook